 2.4 Physiological measurements

 To monitor tree water status, leaf water potential was measured at predawn (pd) in three south-exposed mature leaves in each of the 15 trees.
-Measurements were performed periodically over the studied period, with a Scholander-type pressure chamber (PMS Instrument Co., Corvallis, Oregon, USA).
-To monitor carbon assimilates potentially allocated to growth, daily courses of photosynthesis were measured at 10:00, 13:00 and 16:00 in south-exposed leaves of the selected 15 trees, in same days than pd, in order to assess the maximal rate of photosynthesis (Amax).
+Measurements were performed periodically over the study period, with a Scholander-type pressure chamber (PMS Instrument Co., Corvallis, Oregon, USA).
+To monitor carbon assimilates potentially allocated to growth, daily courses of photosynthesis were measured at 10:00, 13:00 and 16:00 in south-exposed leaves of the selected 15 trees, in same days than pd, to assess the maximal rate of photosynthesis (Amax).
 Measurements were performed with two cross-calibrated portable photosynthesis systems (Li-6400, Licor Inc., Lincoln, Nebraska, USA).

 2.5 Nitrogen resorption efficiency

 Green leaves were sampled periodically, 10 from each of the 15 trees and frozen in liquid nitrogen before being freeze-dried.
-Green and senescent leaves were ground in a laboratory mill for later analysis of nitrogen (N) content.
-Nitrogen content was determined in green ([Ngr]) and senescent ([Nse]) leaves by near infrared reflectance spectral analysis (NIR), according to Joffre et al. (1992).
-Since six samples of [Nse] were obtained, [Ngr] data from the 15 trees was polled according to the distribution of litter traps (n=6).
+Green and senescent leaves were ground in a laboratory mill for later analysis of N content.
+N content was determined in green ([Ngr]) and senescent ([Nse]) leaves by near infrared reflectance spectral analysis (NIR), according to Joffre et al. (1992).
+Since six samples of [Nse] were obtained, [Ngr] data from the 15 trees were polled according to the distribution of litter traps (n=6).
 Nitrogen resorption efficiency (NRE) was determined according to Finzi et al. (2001), Eq.
 (1), at the onset and at the end of the bulk litter fall period:

 NRE (%) = ([Ngr] – [Nse])/[Ngr] x 100, (1)